 The Maryland Small Grants Program (MSGP) allows smaller Maryland and Northeastern Pennsylvania nonprofits to apply for a grant–operating, program, or capital–of up to $50,000 for two years ($100,000 total).
 This program includes all Foundation areas of giving.

-Since its inception, the Maryland Small Grants Program has awarded hundreds of grants totaling more than $22 million.
+Since its inception in 2007, the Maryland Small Grants Program has awarded hundreds of grants totaling more than $24 million to hundreds of Maryland and Northeastern Pennsylvania nonprofits.
 All that is required is a simple proposal no longer than five pages.
 In many cases, it takes only 50 days to go from “Our application is enclosed” to “Your check is in the mail.”

 The Maryland Small Grants Program differs from the Foundation’s standard grant making process.
 There is no deadline for grant requests and a Letter of Inquiry (LOI) is not required.
 Funding for additional years may be available, subject to certain conditions.